TheWidlarzGroup/react-native-notificated/docs/docs/intro/default-variants-config/global-config.md

 #

-Like we said above - in the config descriptions, `globalConfig` even if is set can be overwritten by the config of the different notifications types (`successConfig` / `errorConfig` / `warningConfig` / `infoConfig`).
+Like we said above - in the config descriptions, even if `globalConfig` is set, it can be overwritten by the config of different notifications types (`successConfig` / `errorConfig` / `warningConfig` / `infoConfig`).
-You can find examples explaining it below, but first, let's find out what exactly, can we set in config objects.
+You can find examples explaining it below, but first, let's find out what we can set in the config objects exactly.
 #
 <br/>